Soniaprogram/stock-analysis/README.md

 ![image4: 2018 refactored code runtime](https://github.com/Soniaprogram/stock-analysis/blob/main/Resources/VBA_Challenge_2018.PNG)

 In both instances, the 2017 dataset took a little longer to execute.
 Analyzing the same dataset, the refactored script execution time is less than the original script execution time, averaging a difference of 0.6s.
 I believe this difference would be more apparent with an even larger dataset.
 In terms of stock performance, there were more positive returns in 2017 compared to 2018.
-The total daily volumes were also generally higher for most stocks but not all in 2017.
+The total daily volumes varied a bit.
+5 stocks had a decreased total daily volume in 2018, whereas the remaining 7 had an increased total daily volume in 2018.
+However, it is difficult to see a direct correlation between the total daily volume change and positive/negative return of each stock.

 ![image5: 2017 chart](https://github.com/Soniaprogram/stock-analysis/blob/main/Additional%20Screenshots/Results/2017chart.png)
 ![image6: 2018 chart](https://github.com/Soniaprogram/stock-analysis/blob/main/Additional%20Screenshots/Results/2018chart.PNG)